llayman/damage/README.md

 1. Ensure virtual environment is active by running `.venv/bin/activate`
 2. `python damage.py`

+# Tweaking
-Character attacks and modifiers are customized in `damage.py` in functions with character names.
+- Character attacks and modifiers are customized in `damage.py` in functions with character names.

-Weapons are defined in `weapons.py`.
-Add new ones there.
+- Add and edit weapons in `weapons.py`.

-Uncomment the `compute_matrices()` calls to generate damage and attack tables vs. AC.
+- Uncomment the `compute_matrices()` calls to generate damage and attack tables vs. AC.
+- Reduce `SIMS` in `damage.py` to shorten runtime, particularly when computing matrices.